Contact Us Today (424) 372-3112

 This type of defense is common in a situation where you had a brief moment from attending to your child while distracted, but there was no intent to place them in a dangerous environment.

-If you are under investigation or have already been arrested and charged with PC 273a child endangerment, contact our team of criminal defense lawyers to review the details and legal options.
+If you are under investigation or have already been arrested and charged with PC 273a, child endangerment, it's crucial to seek legal representation.
+Our team of criminal defense lawyers is here to review the details of your case and provide you with the best legal options, offering you reassurance and support during this challenging time.
+You are not alone in this process.

 Cron, Israels & Stark are top-ranked defense lawyers serving people throughout Southern California from our two office locations in Los Angeles County.
 For a free case evaluation, call our office at (424) 372-3112, or you can contact us online.